Manatee Viewing at

 Wildlife State Park

-Located seven miles south of the town of Crystal River on U.S. 19, this 150-acre park enjoys a prime location at the headwaters of the crystal clear Homosassa River.
+Located seven miles south of the town of Crystal River on U.S. 19, the 150-acre Homosassa Springs Wildlife State Park enjoys a prime location at the headwaters of the crystal clear Homosassa River.

 The park is best known for its 45-foot deep natural spring which pumps millions of gallons of water per hour.
 The spring is the headwaters of the Homosassa River, which meanders for 9 miles to enter the Gulf of Mexico.